caesitas-c/cv/_pages/papers.md

 nav_order: 3
 ---

-# **Recalibrating the Noumenal: Hölderlin’s Translational Intervention from Kant to Heidegger**
+# **Recalibrating the Noumenal: Hölderlin’s Translational Intervention at the Kantian Boundary and Its Afterlife in Benjamin and Heidegger**

 **SPEP 2025**

-This article explores how Friedrich Hölderlin’s radical translational techniques in Antigone challenge Kant’s epistemic framework and extend the status of language beyond mere representation.
-By highlighting internalized sensation, Hölderlin simulates an effect akin to intellectual intuition without discarding Kant’s phenomenon–noumenon divide.
-His estranged forms reintroduce archaic sociopolitical tensions, thereby demonstrating that translation can partially disclose what remains inaccessible to finite cognition.
-Walter Benjamin and Martin Heidegger subsequently amplified this insight, grounding hermeneutic phenomenology as the necessary response to Kant’s lingering restrictions.
-Thus, language emerges as an irreducible locus of ontological articulation rather than a neutral conduit.
-It redefines poetic thinking.
+While post-Kantian philosophy has long grappled with how language relates to its non-discursive ground, Hölderlin’s translational practice offers an overlooked pathway through this impasse.
+This article argues that Hölderlin’s translation of Sophocles’s Antigone recalibrates Kant’s noumenon through linguistic materiality.
+By employing syntactic rupture and lexical estrangement, Hölderlin simulates the affective profile of intellectual intuition without collapsing the phenomenon-noumenon divide, thereby externalizing reflective judgment through linguistic form, enacting symbolic hypotyposis in the materiality of the text.
+Through close readings of the First Stasimon and opening dialogue, the article demonstrates ways in which Hölderlin’s intervention renders the transcendent palpable within immanent textual texture.
+This translational turn establishes a crucial but underexamined lineage for Walter Benjamin’s pure language and Martin Heidegger’s hermeneutic phenomenology, positioning language as an irreducible locus of ontological disclosure.
+The analysis thus reveals how Hölderlin’s practice prefigures twentieth-century theories of linguistic ontology.

-**Keywords**: Philosophy of translation; Hölderlin; Post-Kant aesthetics; Hermeneutic phenomenology
+**Keywords**: Hölderlin; noumenon; linguistic materiality; translation; hermeneutic phenomenology

 # **Cyclical Worldliness in Machines: Dreyfus, Heidegger, and a Phenomenological Reformulation of AI Critique in the Context of Educational Philosophy**